area9innovation/flow9/tools/flowc/backends/wasm/readme.md

 ref - i32.
 Heap pointer to ref. count, then data in stack value format

 native - i32.
-Heap pointer to [i32 refcount, i32 - index in hash table on js side] - 8 bytes total
+Heap pointer to ref. count, then 32-bit index in hash table on js side

 struct - i32.
 Heap pointer to ref. count, 32-bit pointer to type descriptor, then args in stack value format